Curling Is Not a Sport. There, I Said It.

 By the Autumn of 1958, artificial ice-making machinery was installed, making it possible to hold the first Norfolk Men’s Invitational Bonspiel in December of that year.
 In 1959 the club purchased thirty-two matched Ailsa Craig granite curling stones, leaving behind for good the more colorful relics of a prior age.
 The old curling shed was later replaced with an insulated metal building along with enlarged locker and equipment rooms.
 In the summer of 1997 new lighting and a concrete floor with new pipes were installed in the Ice Shed.
 In the summer of 2000 we installed a fine new roof over the Ice Shed.

-That blurb reminds me – Norfolk is locally known as “The Icebox of Connecticut” because of its high elevation and northern situation I guess.
+That blurb reminds me – Norfolk is locally known as “The Icebox of Connecticut” because it has the lowest average annual temperature of any Connecticut town.
 Anyway, after about a half hour of explanation, it was time to hit the ice.
 As you can see from the pictures, the NCC is a two-sheet shed.
 They let pretty much everyone down to the ice to give it a go, which was mighty nice of them.

 Once on the ice, I immediately noticed the difference from what I’m used to.
 It’s a bit stickier and has little bumps all over it.
 These bumps are called “pebbling” and they are integral in curling; allowing the thrown stone to have enough friction to curl one way or the other.
 You see.
 The pebbling is created by misting water onto the frozen surface.
 I just found and read this interesting piece on making world class curling ice.